• Monitoring class sizes occurs throughout the year.

 • Students may enroll outside their home-school area.

-When parents are notified a petition has been granted, they are also notified they must reapply for the petition every school year – which may be approved or denied depending on class sizes.
-Barrington 220 must also offer school choice based on the requirements of the Federal “No Child Left Behind” Act, which is different from the annual petition process.
+When parents are notified a transfer has been granted, they are also notified they must reapply for the transfer every school year – which may be approved or denied depending on class sizes.
+Barrington 220 must also offer school choice based on the requirements of the Federal “No Child Left Behind” Act, which is different from the annual transfer process.
 Choice may be available on a yearly basis to students who presently attend any Barrington 220 school that has not achieved Adequate Yearly Progress (AYP), as defined by the law.